Object of the game and sequence of play

 Starting with the First Player, each player plays their turn, followed by the next player in clockwise order.
-On his turn, a player has to:
+On their turn, a player has to:

-- either play an Action card face-up (unless otherwise specified) from his Hand to the common deck;
+- either play an Action card face-up (unless otherwise specified) from their Hand to the common deck;

-- or take 3 additional cards from his deck and add them to his Hand.
+- or take 3 additional cards from their deck and add them to their Hand.

 Phase 2: Stealin'!